 1. Tell the truth

 Many people try to downplay a dismissal, especially if they were laid off because of their own poor performance or misconduct.
 As tempting as that may be, it is always best to be truthful about the circumstances in which you left your previous job.

 It’s unfortunate that being dismissed from your most recent job may count against you in some interviews, and may even cost you a job opportunity.
 However, if a new employer learns of your dismissal at a later date, after offering you a position, they may decide to dismiss you for dishonesty.

 Some industries are very small, and it is highly possible that a recruiter may hear the truth from someone else at your former company.
-Nobody wants to build a reputation as a liar, and being sacked twice in the same industry can double your woes.
+Nobody wants to build a reputation as a liar, and being fired twice in the same industry can double your woes.
 To repeat the age-old cliché, honesty really is the best policy.

 2. The role of references